microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/hostpage.rst

 which causes the Office Online application to load with the previous session's state.
 This may cause a session to ultimately fail for a variety of reasons, including an expired :abbr:`CSRF (Cross-Site Request Forgery)` token.

-In order to work around this behavior, hosts should dynamically create the Office Online iframe using JavaScript, then dynamically submit it.
+In order to work around this behavior, hosts must dynamically create the Office Online iframe using JavaScript, then dynamically submit it.
 This technique is illustrated in the sample host page:

 ..  literalinclude:: ../../../samples/SampleHostPage.html